CatherineWong/drawingtasks/README.md

 ```
 python upload_context_stimuli.py --task_generators wheels_context_programs dials_context_programs furniture_context_programs --generate_v2_random_contexts
 ```
 These should upload the stimuli to: `https://lax-context-stimuli.s3.amazonaws.com/`.
+These stimuli have the same names as the local file paths.

 The outputs of the task generator are the same as those in the CogSci 2022 dataset.
     - *Images* written to `data/renders`